anandaworldwide/ananda-library-chatbot/web/CHAT-HISTORY-TODO.md

 ## Finalized Database Schema Changes

 - Add `convId` (string, UUID v4): Groups docs in a conversation.
 New convos generate new ID; follow-ups reuse it.
-- Add `title` (string): AI-generated (~5 words) on initial doc only; follow-ups reference it.
+- Add `title` (string): AI-generated (~4 words) on initial doc only; follow-ups reference it.
 - Backward-compatible: Existing docs treated as single-message convos.
 - Migration: Assign unique `convId` to each existing doc (no grouping).
-- Title Generation: Use fast model (e.g., `gpt-3.5-turbo`) with prompt: "Generate a concise 5-word title for this
+- Title Generation: Use fast model (e.g., `gpt-3.5-turbo`) with prompt: "Generate a concise four-word title for this
   question: [question]".
 Fallback to truncated question.

 ## URL and Sharing Details